mjbradvica/personal-website-articles/2023/when-to-use-each-state-type.md

 > It is a good rule to not use intermediate state unless you have at least five or more properties you are passing to multiple children.

+Use intermediate state when local state is too little, but global state would be too much.

 ## Global

 Global state in Angular, React, or Vue is done via large and complex libraries such as [Redux](https://redux.js.org/) or [NgRx](https://ngrx.io/).
 Vue's implementation [Pinia](https://pinia.vuejs.org/) is the easiest to understand because it's just a custom hook under the hood.

 > Global state = reducer + global access

-All three libraries are the reducer pattern that is injects in your application at a global level.
+All three libraries are the reducer pattern that is injected in your application at a global level.
 When you add global state, you are allowing for global variables to potentially be accessed in components that should not have access to them.

 > Global state should use should be keep to a absolute minimum.

 Use global state when:

 - State may need to be used in many areas of the application that are in different component trees

+The traditional means for using global state is to handle data is that associated with the authentication of your application.
+Another example may be the caching of data across browsers sessions.

+## Conclusion

+Choosing the correct state type in your application is a learning process.
+A vast majority of your state will be in normal local state variables.
+Only a small percentage should be in intermediate or global state.
+As always, the more you learn and experiment with state, the better you will be at applying it.